 The essay, which received a B, was ridiculous, but not much more so than some of the Freudian analyses in my textbook.

 My studies, silly and serious, impacted me deeply.
 Literary criticism even became a recurring theme in the novel I was writing at the time, The Trials of Lance Eliot.
-I later posted a brief explanation on the novel’s website of why Lance Eliot is a literary critic.
-The short answer is that it fits his character perfectly, and gives me an opportunity to poke fun at the nonsensical side of literary criticism.
+Its protagonist was a literary critic because it fit his character perfectly, and it gave me an opportunity to poke fun at the nonsensical side of literary criticism.